Saturn In Aries Is Here — & It's Time For You To Grow

 May 24th: Saturn enters Aries, pushing us to focus on advancing ourselves.

-July 13th: Saturn retrograde commences, urging us to center our energy and reflect upon our desires.
+July 13th: Saturn retrograde commences, urging us to centre our energy and reflect upon our desires.

 September 1st: Saturn retrograde re-enters Pisces, taking us back to the last days of April and first weeks of May.
 Defining boundaries is vital at this time.